Chris Campoli: Professional

 On February 28, 2011, Campoli was traded by the Senators, along with a conditional 2011 seventh-round draft pick, to the Chicago Blackhawks for a conditional 2011 second-round draft pick and Ryan Potulny.
 After committing a costly turnover that allowed Alexander Burrows to score the series-winning goal against the Blackhawks, Campoli entered the 2011 off-season as a restricted free agent.
 According to Blackhawks general manager Stan Bowman, the two sides were far apart in contract negotiations and on July 15, 2011, Bowman announced that Campoli would not be returning to the team for the following season.

 He was signed as a free agent by the Montreal Canadiens to a one-year deal just prior to the 2011–12 season on September 26, 2011.
 He recorded two goals and nine assists with the Canadiens but they did not renew his contract.

-After failing to find an NHL club for the lockout shortened 2012–13 season, on February 7, 2013, he signed with Swiss club, EHC Biel of the National League A for the remainder of the season.
+After failing to find an NHL club for the lockout shortened 2012–13 season, on February 7, 2013, he signed with Swiss club EHC Biel of the National League A for the remainder of the season.
 Campoli opted to remain in the NLA the following season, signing a one-year contract with fellow Swiss club, HC Lugano, on July 29, 2013.
 Early into the 2013–14 season, after only 8 games with Lugano, Campoli opted to leave the Swiss league and transfer for the remainder of the season to the Swedish Hockey League with HV71.
 Having established a regular role on the blueline on February 21, 2014, Campoli agreed to a two-year contract extension to remain with HV71.
 He finished the season with 3 goals and 9 points in 33 games.

-Two year after concluding his professional career, Campoli returned to playing in agreeing to join Senior men's team, the Stoney Creek Generals, to compete for the Allan Cup on October 18, 2018.
+Two years after concluding his professional career, Campoli returned to playing, agreeing to join senior men's team the Stoney Creek Generals to compete for the Allan Cup on October 18, 2018.